Animating Language Practice: Engagement with Stylized Conversational Agents in Japanese Learning: Method

 \subsubsection{Multiple Choice}

 Users were asked ten multiple choice questions before and after use of the app.
 All questions were optional.
-The questions are included in .
+The questions are included in Appendix \ref{appendix:quiz_questions}.
 Pre- and post-use completion rates and accuracy scores were compared to assess realized learning outcomes in terms of grammar and vocabulary.
 Ten questions were asked.
 The first five questions included vocabulary sampled from the characters' individual language styles.
 The next five were questions sampled from each Japanese Language Proficiency Test Level (N1 through N5).
 The pre- and post-tests were different, but were created to be the same difficulty for respondents.